w1setown/GUI-Udlaanregistering-Prototype/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- Share and distribute the material
+- Adapt and build upon the material

+Under these conditions:
+- You must provide appropriate attribution
+- You may not use the material for commercial purposes

 ---